BarbarossaXx/BarbarossaXx/README.md

 ## 💼 About Me

 I'm a dedicated **Network Security Engineer** with expertise in enterprise infrastructure, penetration testing, and cloud solutions.
-Currently serving as the sole IT professional at **Sulalat** (300-employee coffee company), managing infrastructure at scale.
+Currently serving as the sole IT professional at **** (300-employee coffee company), managing infrastructure at scale.

 **Key Focus Areas:**
 - 🔐 Penetration Testing & Vulnerability Assessment